gangdong/gangdong.github.io/_posts/2020-01-09-Fingerprint-implementation-android8.markdown

 So far, we can change the fingerprint framework of Android 8.0 as below.

 ![fingerprint framework android8.0]({{site.url}}/daviddong.github.io/assets/image/android-fingerprint-android8-workflow2.png)

+Compare this flowchart carefully with last flowchart above, we can find the difference clearly.

 The related source code and android path can be found at below table<br>